Family outraged after women die in flooded van driven by South Carolina deputies

 "I'm not sure if it was the way the van was positioned, against a guardrail, or if it was pressure from the water, but unfortunately they were not able to get the van doors open and get the ladies out," Thompson said.

-Thompson identified the women as Windy Newton, 45, and Nicolette Green, 43.
+Thompson identified the women as Wendy Newton, 45, and Nicolette Green, 43.
 Earlier Wednesday, Marion County Coroner Jerry Richardson had identified Newton with a different last name.

 CBS affiliate WLTX-TV contacted Green's family, who released the following statement: